-We started with DLM (double linear model, Figure 10 left), the most intuitive vQTL test.
-Given a quantitative treat, a SNP, and some covariates, DLM fits a GWAS linear model adjusting the covariates, treats the squared residual as a “new phenotype” and fits another GWAS linear model with the same SNP and covariates.
-If the SNP coefficient of linear model 2 is significant, we say the SNP is a vQTL, that is, a GxE candidate for that particular quantitative phenotype.
-Intuitively, the linear model 2 fits the squared distance from the fitted values of linear model 1 (i.e., conditional mean given the SNP and covariates), which amounts to modeling the phenotypic variance, since the mean of squared distance from the mean, is variance.
-The VLA (variance loci analysis, Figure 10 right) slightly modifies DLM: (1) the second linear model uses squared SNP and (2) perform a one-sided t-test assuming non-negative coefficient.
-For a binary trait, the rare event (i.e., disease) is coded as 1 and the covariates should choose from non-heritable predictors; there is no need to replace linear model 1 with GLM (i.e., logistic regression).
+Given a quantitative trait, an SNP, and covariates, DLM fits a GWAS linear model, adjusting the covariates, and treats the squared residual as a “new phenotype”, subsequently fitting another GWAS linear model with the same SNP and covariates (Figure 10 left).
+If the SNP coefficient of the second linear model is significant, the SNP is a vQTL, that is, a GxE candidate for that particular quantitative phenotype.
+Intuitively, the second linear model fits the squared distance from the fitted values of the first linear model (i.e., conditional mean given the SNP and covariates), which amounts to modeling the phenotypic variance, since the mean of squared distance from the mean is variance.
+VLA (Figure 10, right) slightly modifies DLM.
+The second linear model uses the squared SNP and a one-sided t-test is performed, assuming a non-negative coefficient.
+For a binary trait, the rare event (i.e., disease) is coded as 1 and the covariates should be chosen from non-heritable predictors.
+There is no need to replace the first linear model with DGLM (i.e., logistic regression).

-In addition, we created R-language wrapper functions for deviation regression model (DRM), Levene’s Robust Test (LVT) from R-package “car” (citation), and double generalized linear model (DGLM) from R-package “dglm” (citation).
-Because DGLM is unstable with small samples and slow to compute for large ones, we used DGLM as a benchmark in simulation studies only.
+We created R-language wrapper functions for DRM, LVT from the car R package (citation), and DGLM from the dglm R package (citation).
+Because DGLM is unstable with small samples requires substantial computational time for large samples, we used it as a benchmark in only simulations.

 Lastly, we considered the traditional GWAS as a reference GxE candidate selector.
-We use PLINK2’s “--glm” routine to fit GWAS linear model for body mass index (BMI), and logistic regression for type 2 diabetes (T2D).
-We only included GWAS for GxE enrichment and functional enrichment analysis.
+We use PLINK2’s “--glm” routine to fit GWAS linear models for BMI and logistic regression for T2D.
+We included GWAS only for GxE enrichment and functional enrichment analysis.

-More detailed description of the statistical tests is in supplement S2.

-2-way GxE-WAS
+Two-way GxE-WAS

 In a discovery cohort with normalized environment u and standardized SNP g, GxE interaction effects are typically captured by adding a two-way product term ug to a GWAS linear model,